I start this post by quoting Mahatma Gandhi.

 Here is how Wikipedia defines it.

 The Stop Online Piracy Act (SOPA), also known as H.R.
 3261, is a bill that was introduced in the United States House of Representatives on October 26, 2011, by Representative Lamar Smith (R-TX) and a bipartisan group of 12 initial co-sponsors.
-The bill expands the ability of U.S. law enforcement and copyright holders to fight online trafficking in copyrighted intellectual >
+The bill expands the ability of U.S. law enforcement and copyright holders to fight online trafficking in copyrighted intellectual property and counterfeit goods.

 Going by the definition, you might feel, what’s wrong.
 It’s an excellent initiative, fighting unlawful acts like piracy, drug trafficking etc. But what does it exactly mean?
 And why are there so many people protesting the bill?